renaissance-publishing/renaissance/content/chapters/12-injury-and-recovery.md

     effects* and possibly *treatment*.

-  - Some diseases may have effects based on how long the character has been infected—that is, the effects may proceed through *stages*.
+  - Some diseases may have effects based on how long the character has been infected — that is, the effects may proceed through *stages*.

   - When a character is first exposed to a disease, they make their *resistance check*; if they succeed, then they have not been